Power BI Remote Training for London Teams: Overcoming Distance

 About Ben Richardson

-He is a Natural Sciences graduate from the University of Cambridge and a qualified accountant with the ICAEW.
+He is a Natural Sciences graduate from the University of Cambridge and a qualified accountant with the ICAEW, bringing a strong analytical and technical background to his writing.

-He previously worked as a venture capitalist and banker and so had extensive experience with Excel from building financial models before moving to learn SQL, Microsoft Power BI and other technologies more recently.
+He previously worked as a venture capitalist and banker, gaining extensive experience with Excel from building financial models and later expanded into SQL, Power BI and other data technologies.